jzbrooks/vgo/.github/readme.md

-  -o --output     file or directory, if not provided the input will be overwritten -s --stats      print statistics on processed files to standard out -v --version    print the version number --indent=value  write files with value columns of indentation
+  -o --output     file or directory, if not provided the input will be overwritten -s --stats      print statistics on processed files to standard out -v --version    print the version number
+  --indent [value]  write files with value columns of indentation
 ```

 ## Examples